GENERALBYTESCOM/batm_public/README.md

 BATM Public Repository
 ===========

-This repository contains Bitcoin ATM related code used in BATMOne, BATMTwo and BATM Server products.
+This repository contains Bitcoin ATM related code used in BATMTwo, BATMThree, BATM Server products.

 More information about the products can be found here: http://www.generalbytes.com